Through Knowledge, Justice…

 Full answer: The evidence for feminine, exclusively androphilic transsexuals is that they share certain neurologically feminized features, since birth.
 These features are believed likely to have been influenced by a lack of androgens (“male” hormones) in utero at specific times in the development process.
 There have also been suggestions that a genetic or epigenetic difference in the genes that code for androgen receptors may also play a role.
 Further, there is evidence that immunological factors in mothers contribute to perhaps 15% of the MTF transkid population, as each successive male born to a given woman is more likely to be homosexual or transkid.
 The extent of such feminization is likely to vary from individual to individual, so it is unlikely that most exclusively androphilic transsexuals are completely feminized, though a few may be close.

-In AGP transsexuals, there is no evidence that they have feminized brains, quite the contrary.
+In AGP transsexuals, there is no evidence that they have feminized brains prior to HRT, quite the contrary.
 But, there are papers that suggests that autogynephilic transsexuals have several neurological features, (e.g. high levels of grey matter in the right putamen) that is different than both men and women before beginning hormone replacement therapy.
 We simply don’t know what these differences mean yet.

 However, there is strong evidence that taking female hormones alters other neurological features (e.g. BSTc) toward the feminine morphology.
 This is likely due to the absence of androgens, as castrated men show the same shift.
 Thus, both types have more feminized brains, due to taking hormones, than non-transsexual males.
 Thus, one could say, with all honesty, that after years of taking female hormones, anti-androgens, and SRS, that AGP transsexuals do, in a certain sense and limited extent, have “female like” brains.